Serving West Palm Beach, Boca Raton, Port St. Lucie and South Florida 561-658-1789

 What is the difference between Chapter 7 and Chapter 13?

 Chapter 7, or liquidation bankruptcy, eliminates all unsecured debts, including medical bills and credit card debt.
-To qualify for Chapter 7, you must have little or no assets.
+To qualify for Chapter 7, you must have few or no assets.
 In order to pay for at least some of your debt, any non-exempt property you own will be sold by the Chapter 7 trustee.
-When you don’t have any non-exempt possession, creditors will receive nothing.
+When you don’t have any non-exempt possessions, creditors will receive nothing.

 Chapter 13, or reorganization bankruptcy, is an option for those who make too much money and are ineligible to file for Chapter 7.
 Filing for Chapter 13 allows you to keep your property, including non-exempt assets, but you will have to pay back at least a portion of your debts through a repayment plan.
 The court will review your income, expenses, and types of debt when creating a repayment plan for you.
 Under this chapter, you will receive the discharge order as soon as your payment plan is completed.
 While the length of this payment plan varies by case, you will typically be responsible for making payments for three to five years.